 For those that haven’t seen the movie, Moneyball is a baseball movie about the Oakland Athletics General Manager Billy Beane.
-The A’s are a small market team meaning they can’t spend a ton of money on high priced free agents.
+The A’s are a small market team, meaning they can’t spend a ton of money on high priced free agents.
 They have to find a way to win with a small payroll.
-Beans accomplishes this by looking at statistics of players and building his team around this.
+Beane accomplishes this by looking at statistics of players and building his team around this.
 In many cases, he looks at statistics that other general managers overlook.
 It has proven successful as the A’s have been a competitive team most years since he took over.
 This is quite an accomplishment when there are so many other teams spending large amounts of money on the best players in the world.

-Kristof takes the lessons from the movie and applies them to investing.
-In summary they are:
+In the magazine, Kristof takes the lessons from the movie and applies them to investing.
+In summary the investing lessons are:

 5 Investing Lessons